cloud-hypervisor/cloud-hypervisor/README.md

 ### Cloud image

-`cloud-hypervisor` also supports booting disk images containing all needed components to run cloud workloads, a.k.a. cloud images.
+`cloud-hypervisor` supports booting disk images containing all needed components to run cloud workloads, a.k.a. cloud images.
 To do that we rely on the [Rust Hypervisor Firmware](https://github.com/intel/rust-hypervisor-firmware) project to provide an ELF formatted KVM firmware for `cloud-hypervisor` to directly boot into.

 We need to get the latest `rust-hypervisor-firmware` release and also a working cloud image.
 Here we will use a Clear Linux image: